priv-kweihmann/meta-sca/README.md

 #### meta-clang

-To make the integration of clang or ikos-module (clang-tidy) work you need to add the [meta-clang](https://github.com/kraj/meta-clang) layer to your bblayer-file.
+To make the integration of clang (clang-tidy) work you need to add the [meta-clang](https://github.com/kraj/meta-clang) layer to your bblayer-file.

 #### meta-oe